shinyay/github-recommended-settings/README.md

 - **ACTIONS_RUNNER_DEBUG**: `true`
   - >"ACTIONS_RUNNER_DEBUG" is an environment variable that, when set to "true," enables debug logging for the self-hosted GitHub Actions runner.
 This can be useful for troubleshooting issues related to the execution of GitHub Actions workflows on self-hosted runners.
 - **ACTIONS_STEP_DEBUG**: `true`
+  - >"ACTIONS_STEP_DEBUG" is an environment variable that, when set to "true," enables debug logging for individual steps within GitHub Actions workflows.
+This can help you diagnose problems with specific workflow steps and identify issues with commands or scripts being executed.

 ## Requirement